rich-plus/RaiseTech/README.md

 # RaiseTech
-This GitHub is for learning purposes at RaiseTech.
+This is the GitHub repository for assignments at RaiseTech.